 If I can describe Gangsta in one word it would be... disappointingpieceofshit.

-And if you're one of the fortunate few who haven't watched Gangsta yet then HALT, do not pass go, do not collect $200, stay away!
-As for the rest of the poor souls that suffered through the pilgrimage that is Gangsta, on with the review.
+And if you're one of the fortunate individuals who hasn't watched Gangsta yet then HALT, do not pass go, do not collect $200, stay away!
+As for the rest of the poor souls that suffered through the pilgrimage viewing that is Gangsta, on with the review.

-is a story that takes us to the deepest depths of society's bustling underbelly.
+story that takes us to the deepest depths of society's bustling underbelly.
 Where law and order is traded in for carnage and mayhem.
 Where a wrong step can easily become your last.
 And where maturity is handled with as much subtlety as a Grand Theft Auto game.
-Gangsta is a try-hard angst fest through and through, with content that can only be described as a pubescent teen's wet dream.
-It tried to stuff as much "adult" content as it possibly could in a typical 20-minute episode run-time but somehow still manage to come across as a snore-fest despite that fact.
-For everything that Gangsta tried to do it ended up doing nothing at all.
-It's a wild spectacle with a myriad of questions brought up but gives no answers to any of it.
-This anime has mastered the art of blue balling.
+When it comes to try-hard entertainment, Gangsta has catapulted itself into another league but for all the wrong reasons.
+With content that can only be described as a pubescent teen's wet dream, it somehow managed something that's nigh impossible; taking a gratuitous amount of "adult" subject matter and making it all tepid in nature.
+A show stuffed from head to toe with lurid material yet invokes nothing, failing at even becoming lowbrow sleaze.
+For everything that Gangsta could have done it ended up doing nothing at all.
+Narratively, it also introduces a myriad of questions one after another but never once provides an answer for any of it, making this a double-edged sword of bad meets worse.
+With nothing to excite or stimulate you, this anime has mastered the art of blue balling.

 The story follows the lives of three characters: handymen for hire, Worick and Nicolas, and former thottie, Alex, as they navigate their way through everyday life in the godforsaken hellhole of a city named Ergastulum that they call home, while also fighting off their own personal demons along the way.
 Because of Worick and Nicolas's line of work, they often find themselves caught in the cross-hairs of the city's perpetual battles to maintain power and balance.
-These inner-city civil wars are overseen by crime syndicates with the main source of conflict often tying back to a subgroup of humans named Twilights: people with genetically enhanced strength that could perform physical feats that far exceeds average humans with the aid of certain drugs.
+These inner-city civil wars are overseen by crime syndicates with the main source of conflict often tying back to a subgroup of humans named Twilights: people with genetically enhanced strength that could perform physical feats that far exceeds average humans while under the aid of certain drugs.
 They're basically pill poppin x-men.
-And as one would expect, due to these innate abilities, the Twilights are constant victims of societal discrimination, which is an escalating issue just waiting to keel over.
+And as one would expect, due to these innate abilities, the Twilights are constant victims of societal discrimination while also serving as living weapons, which is an escalating issue just waiting to keel over.

-With such a unique setting of a decrepit city and a setup that promises heavy-hitting content, you would think the writers would just run with it.
-But instead, what we get is a plot that meanders in every direction without having any sort of uniformity behind its actions and a story that effectively ends before it even begins.
+With such a unique decrepit city serving as its setting and a premise that promises heavy-hitting content, you would think the creators would just run with it.
+But instead, what we get is a story that meanders around without any sort of uniformity behind its actions, effectively ending before it gets a chance to begin.
 It's like watching someone with ADD trying to multitask.
-Characters are continually being introduced only to be left hanging in the open with no explanation as to their overall involvement.
-Major events are undergoing in the backdrop that simply never exfoliate.
+Characters are constantly introduced only to be left hanging in the open with no explanation as to their overall involvement.
+Major events that develop in the backdrop would simply never exfoliate.
 Plot points are brought up to only come to a dead end with no resolution.
-And it all leads to an ending that can only be described as the biggest cock-tease of 2015.
-This inability to finish anything has led me to conclude that the ghostwriter of Gangsta is actually Finbarr Calamitous from Jimmy Neutron.
+And all of it leads towards an ending that can only be described as the biggest cock-tease of 2015.
+With its inability to finish anything, this anime is the spiritual embodiment of Finbarr Calamitous from Jimmy Neutron.
+It's incredibly half-assed.

-Despite all the over-the-top fights and constant debauchery going on in the city, Gangsta manages to be incredibly dull and uneventful.
+And as if to add insult to injury, despite all the over-the-top fights and constant debauchery going on in the city, the show itself remains painfully dull and uneventful.
 There are long stretches of time where absolutely nothing of relevance would happen.
-It's like if you sucked all the purposeful intent behind Evangelion's still frames, making it the equivalency of watching paint dry.
+There may be a plot point itself that's "grand" in scope, but the build-up for it is often nonexistent, making it the equivalency of watching paint dry, even if the "paint" looks exciting on paper.
 Sometimes, when nothing of importance is going on, we're given an introspective look into the lives of our main characters.
-These are some of Gangsta's better moments as they help to get the audience familiarized to the psyche of the leads, as well as showing how they landed in the current positions in life that we find them in.
-And while these moments do go a long to towards adding "life" to our ragtag group, it doesn't stop the plot from operating on AOL dial-up speed.
-The pacing is simply sluggish, no matter the content being displayed.
+These are some of Gangsta's better moments as they help to get the audience familiarized to the psyche of the leads, as well as showcasing how they may have landed in their current positions in life.
+And while these moments may help elevated our ragtag group beyond cardboard cutout status, it doesn't stop the narrative from operating on AOL dial-up speed.
+The pacing is simply sluggish, even when what's being displayed would have you think otherwise.
+Story advancement is treated like an afterthought, which doesn't bode well for those that have a genuine interest in where the show would go next.

-Thankfully Gangsta doesn't spread itself too thin when it came to the characters, as most of the content centered around our three main leads.
+Thankfully, Gangsta doesn't spread itself too thin when it came to the characters, as most of the content centered around our three main leads.
 Worick is the level-headed member of the group and also the one in charge of keeping things in order.
 His quick wit and chill demeanor made him instantly likable.
-As the story goes along, we're given a lot in the way of his complicated backstory that he shares with Nicolas.
-Alex, the former thottie, is an emotionally damaged character that spends a majority of the show opening up to her new lifestyle with her two new companions.
+We're given a lot in the way of his complicated backstory that he shares with Nicolas; a backstory that helps thread the duo's connection to each other.
+Alex, the former thottie, is an emotionally damaged person that spends a majority of the show opening up to her new lifestyle with her two new companions.
 Despite her previous profession and general skimpy appearance, she's a rather reserved individual that we only learn more about gradually as the show goes on.
-But possibly the most memorable character out of the bunch that chews up all the scenery he's in is Nicolas.
+But possibly the most memorable of the three that chews up all the scenery he's in is Nicolas himself.

-While not as crucial to the overall story, one unique inclusion that Gangsta deserves credit for is giving us a main character that is Deaf.
-As of the time of this writing, there has never been a Deaf lead character in an animated tv series before.
-For the most part, Deaf characters are usually reduced to taking up insignificant roles, like the brief uncredited character scene in Mobile Police Patlabor: WXIII, or even worse, they're used in a way that screams tokenism.
-This is the first time an anime has placed a Deaf character center-stage and treated them as a person and not just a victim card for sympathy points, which can help open up doors for a better understanding of Deaf culture for those that were oblivious to it before.
-This is a very progressive move on Gangsta's part.
+While not crucial to the overall material, one unique inclusion that Gangsta deserves credit for is giving us a main character that's Deaf.
+As of the time of this writing, there has never been a Deaf lead in an animated TV series before.
+For the most part, Deaf characters are usually reduced to taking up insignificant roles, like the brief uncredited scene in Mobile Police Patlabor: WXIII, or even worse, they're used in a way that screams tokenism, placed in the story to rack up sympathy points instead of being treated as just another person.
+This is the first time an anime has placed a Deaf character center-stage and treated them as a person, never once resorting to excessive victimizing.
+This can help open up dialogue for a better understanding of Deaf culture for those that were previously oblivious to it, making it a progressive move on Gangsta's part.

 Having taken ASL (American Sign Language) for two years myself during high school, there are mannerisms and behavioral patterns that are commonly recognized among any Deaf community, regardless of if it's abroad or not.
 And I can say that Manglobe did a commendable job in portraying that (for the most part).
-Of course, there are limitations to what they could accomplish, due to the fact that it is an animated feature and a few signs seemed to be mumbo-jumbo because of it.
+Of course, there are limitations to what they could accomplish, due to the fact that it's an animated feature and not live-action.
 But with all things considered, the translation came out better than I would have expected.
-It's the same thing you'd expect from animators animating mouth flaps, it may not always line up properly, but it still conveys the message of speech well enough for a majority of users to comprehend the intent.

-And while Manglobe deserves respect on that front, it doesn't mean everything was "fine and dandy" for the presentation as a whole.
-If anyone has familiarized themselves with the studio's catalog, their creative output has always been inconsistent.
+And while Manglobe deserves respect on that front, it doesn't mean everything was smooth sailing for the presentation as a whole.
+If anyone has familiarized themselves with the studio's catalog, their creative output has always been plagued with inconsistencies.
 With many instances of distorted character models and janky choreography, Gangsta was far from anything you would call prim and proper.
-Where the show did shine was with its overall tone and atmosphere which swept over every aspect of the audiovisual output, creating a sense of uniformity that melds the characters and narrative together.
+Where the show did shine was with its overall tone and atmosphere, the likes of which swept over every aspect of the audiovisual output, creating a sense of uniformity that melded the characters and narrative together.
 This wasn't much of a surprise given that director Shukō Murase was responsible for bringing it to life.
-His trademarked style, blending neo-gothic aesthetics and vogue-like character models to create a kind of occult aura—as prominently showcased with Ergo Proxy and Witch Hunter Robin—bled its way into Gangsta, if only to a lesser degree to adjust to the show's more "urban" style.
+His trademarked style, blending neo-gothic aesthetics and vogue-like character models to create a kind of occult aura—as prominently showcased with Ergo Proxy and Witch Hunter Robin—bled its way into Gangsta, if only to a lesser degree to adjust to the show's more "urban" outfitting.
 Murase brought his A-game once again, gifting Gangsta with a tone befitting its content.
 A directorial facelift that it desperately needed.
-While that didn't make the false sense of maturity the show was hiding behind any better; it certainly made it more palatable as a viewing experience.
+While that didn't make the false sense of maturity that the show was hiding behind any better, it certainly made it more palatable as a viewing experience.

 All in all, the music was a fine fit and worked a lot better than expected for a show that tried to have a more dreary depiction.
-But for the brief glances of actual merit that Gangsta may have had, it's immediately snuffed out when you begin to factor in the issues it was plagued with.
+But for the brief glimpses of actual merit that Gangsta may have had, it's immediately snuffed out when you begin to factor in the issues it was plagued with.
+No little amount of good it had could outweigh the ton of bad that saddled it down.

 There's really no way around it; Gangsta was a flop.
 With each new episode, the show found itself struggling to stay afloat.
 What started out with audiences crossing their fingers for that eventual "Aha" moment to kick in, quickly fizzled away into disinterest as it slowly trudged towards the chopping block of its final episode.
 And with no solid conclusion in sight, Gangsta took what little potential it was holding onto and proceeded to run it into the ground, as it faded to black and people began moving on to the next best thing, erasing the thought of its existence from their memory.

-Gangsta is yet another title from the 2015 summer season that had potential but quickly fizzled away into nothingness.
+Gangsta is yet another title from the 2015 summer season that had potential but quickly dissolved away into nothingness.
 With plot points that went nowhere and characters that were never given reason to exist whatsoever, Gangsta squandered its run-time with too many issues to get a pass.
-And when taking into consideration what can only be the biggest cock-tease ending in years, there's no defense that can protect Gangsta from getting the ax.
+And when taking into consideration what could only be the biggest cock-tease ending in years, there's no solid defense that could protect Gangsta from getting the ax.

 Gangsta is the type of show that sounds catchy as it gets.
 As the name implies, there are gangsters which means there’s crime.
 However, there are people who takes care of business these problems in the city of Ergastulum.
 Enter Nick and Worick, a pair of badass bishounen who takes cares of crime like another day in the park.
 As ordinary as the show sounds, it gets more complicated once they are assigned to a task that goes beyond their expectations.
 But for the audience, what should your expectations be for the show?